 Now that you've gotten some experience under your belt with the beginner yoga wedge exercises, you might find yourself looking for the next challenge.

-Here are 3 exercises that will be sure to get your heart pumping and the sweat rolling!
+Here are four exercises that will be sure to get your heart pumping and the sweat rolling!

 Build those leg muscles, one squat at a time.

 Squats are notorious for being an exercise that allows individuals to see the muscular imbalance within their leg regions.

 Many physical therapists are known for using half foam rollers or towels to wedge underneath a client's feet to demonstrate how you can more easily support your body to remedy those improper alignments.

 For this exercise, place the two wedges about a half-foot apart in front of you with the smallest incline facing towards you.

 Now, walk several inches onto each foam wedge and squat as you typically would with your hands together about chest-high.

 Take your time to realize what your limits are and how low you can safely go down.
 Remember: progress is made over time, not instantaneously!

 Typically, most muscle discrepancies come from the inner-thighs.
 This method of performing squats focuses on your inner-thighs rather than the side of the leg muscles.